 Deboo’s dynamic dance career demonstrates openness to different movement vocabularies worldwide along with his base in kathak studied with Guru Prahlad Das from a young age (later studying kathakali with Guru E.K.
-Pannicker) Deboo traveled to US, Europe, Southeast Asia and Japan observing and learning different dance vocabularies.
+Pannicker) Deboo travelled to US, Europe, Southeast Asia and Japan observing and learning different dance vocabularies.
 “My style has evolved from energetic and entertaining” remarks Deboo, “to minimalist and introspective, from the narrative to the abstract.”
 His stunning signature style is characterized by intense concentration and technical virtuosity along with a distinctively Indian aesthetic of evoking rasa.
 Deboo describes his style as “contemporary in vocabulary and traditional in restraints.”

 Deboo’s contributions in modernizing Indian dance include collaborative initiatives such as with Manipuri martial artists, i.e. thang-ta, and with drum dancers, pung cholam.
 He observes them, and then integrates his own signature movements from modern dance, emphasizing the body along with expressive rasa.
 With Manipuri artists, Deboo created Rhythm Divine.
 Another noteworthy collaboration is Deboo’s nearly 20- year creative choreography with the deaf—first with The Action Players (Dancing Dolphins) in Kolkata, then in Chennai with Clarke School for the Deaf (ContraPosition).
 ContraPosition, that opened the International Deaf Olympics (Melbourne, Australia, 2005), uses modern dance movements along with a modernized depiction of the rasas (emotions of fear, disgust, compassion).
 Since 2004, Deboo has led ContraPositions in 75 shows across India, Southeast Asia, Europe and Australia.

 Deboo’s deep humanity informs his evocative work, Breaking Boundaries, with street children of Salaam Baalak Trust (established by filmmaker Mira Nair after Salaam Bombay’s success).
 As in Deboo’s work with the deaf, he challenges these youth (some coming from violent pasts) to achieve his signature meditative and minimalist style.
 He uses modern dance in emphasizing the dancers’ bodies in difficult balancing poses, and in creating geometrical patterns.
-The youth, only aware of Bollywood style dancing, were amazed to discover that even silence is potent in performance and that holding poses, lifting other bodies, and working with unfamiliar music—Deboo’s musical soundscapes bring together classical piano, opera, and other global sounds—are part of Indian dance today.
+The youth, only aware of Bollywood style dancing, were amazed to discover that even silence is potent in performance and that holding poses, lifting other bodies, and working with unfamiliar music—Deboo’s musical soundscapes bring together classical piano, opera, and other global sounds—are part of Indian dance today. [[end proposed cut]]

-Before Deboo’s post-1980s creative work using modern dance with Indian dance mudras (hand-gestures), affect, and rasa, artist Uday Shankar (1900-1977) in early 20th century is regarded as a pioneer of what was then called “Modern Indian Dance.”
+Before Deboo’s post-1980s creative work using modern dance with Indian dance mudras (hand-gestures), affect, and rasa, artist Uday Shankar (1900-1977) in early twentieth century is regarded as a pioneer of what was then called ‘Modern Indian Dance’.
 Shankar is credited with being the first to bring Indian classical dance to the West.
-Shankar’s “Creative Dance” combined Indian dance with new movements and story telling, searching for a dance language that would communicate Indianness to varied audiences.
-Recent scholars, challenging earlier dismissal of such efforts as “Orientalist,” reassess Shankar’s contributions; scholar Joan Erdman calls him “India’s first modern dancer.
-[Further] Shankar’s translations for the West become both a success in their own time and a significant reference for contemporary attempts in modern and ethnic dance production” (84).
+Shankar’s ‘Creative Dance’ combined Indian dance with new movements and story telling, searching for a dance language that would communicate Indianness to varied audiences.
+Recent scholars, challenging earlier dismissal of such efforts as ‘orientalist’, have reassessed Shankar’s contributions; scholar Joan Erdman calls him ‘India’s first modern dancer.
+[Further] Shankar’s translations for the West become both a success in their own time and a significant reference for contemporary attempts in modern and ethnic dance production’ (84).